 While we’re coloring outside the lines here, this recipe calls for a whole chicken cut into pieces.
 Not telling you what to do, but just saying that you could, if you so desire, swap a single bone-in, skin-on part for the miscellany of cuts—thighs, breasts, wings, drums—that comes with the entire hen.

 Regardless of whether you use thighs or breasts or a combo, and despite whether you consider the recipe stew or stewed, the inclusion of chicken liver and smoked bacon will see to it that the resulting stew will have crazy complexity.
 Promise.

 - 2 slices thick-cut bacon, minced

-- 1 (3- to 4-pound) chicken, cut into 10 pieces (each breast should be cut in half) with liver reserved and minced
+- 1 (3- to 4-pound) chicken, cut into 10 pieces (each breast should be cut in half), liver reserved

 - 1 large onion, sliced into thin rounds

 - 1 3/4 cups homemade chicken stock or canned chicken broth

 - 1. Heat a large, heavy, preferably cast-iron Dutch oven over medium-high heat.
 Add the bacon and cook, stirring frequently, until brown and crisp.
 Drain the bacon bits on paper towels.

 - 2. Season the chicken on all sides with salt and pepper.
 Pour off all but 3 tablespoons bacon drippings from the pot and reserve for another use.
 Add the chicken pieces, working in batches if necessary, and cook until deeply browned on all sides.
 (You want to render as much of the fat from the skin as possible.)
 Transfer the chicken to a plate.